Hongeo-hoe: Production

 Originally, the skates used in the production of hongeo-hoe were harvested locally from the waters around Heuksando, an island off the southwestern coast of Korea.

 In more recent years, a larger proportion has been made with less expensive imported fish, mainly from Chile, although skate from Heuksando still retains a reputation for superior quality.
+The traditional species used for hongeo-hoe is the Korean skate (Hongeo koreana) while the ocellate spot skate (Okamejei kenojei) has been increasingly used due to scarcity of the former.
+Following the arrival of Korean skate traders in the early 1990s, the Roughskin skate (Dipturus trachyderma) became increasingly targeted by Chilean industrial trawl fisheries to supply the international market for hongeo-hoe.

 Specific production techniques vary from shop to shop, influenced in part by the local climate.
 According to the traditional method, after the fish are cleaned and eviscerated, they would be stored either in compost (in cold regions) or in piles of straw (in warmer regions) and left to ferment.
 In the present day, due to concerns over food safety and product consistency, the use of refrigeration has become more common.
 Under one modern method, the fish undergo fermentation in a walk-in refrigerator for as much as 15 days at 2.5 C, and then for approximately 15 more days at 1 C.

 After fermentation, the preserved skates are sliced into small pieces and packed into boxes for shipment.

+Korean skate (Hongeo koreana).
+This species is endemic to the waters off the southwestern coast of the Korean Peninsula.
+It is listed as Critically Endangered on the IUCN Red List due to overexploitation and population decline.